Dee Snider

-Daniel "Dee" Snider (born March 15, 1955) is an American singer, songwriter, radio personality, and actor.
-He was the lead singer and songwriter of the heavy metal band Twisted Sister.
-He was ranked 83 in the Hit Parader's Top 100 Metal Vocalists of All Time.
+Daniel "Dee" Snider (born March 15, 1955) is an American musician, best known as the lead singer and songwriter of the heavy metal band Twisted Sister.
+The band's 1984 song "We're Not Gonna Take It" reached No. 21 on the Billboard Hot 100 singles chart and was ranked No. 47 on 100 Greatest 80's Songs.
+Snider later formed and was the lead singer in the heavy metal bands Desperado, Widowmaker, and SMFs (Sick Mutha Fuckers).
+He also released several solo albums.
+Snider was ranked #83 in the Hit Parader's Top 100 Metal Vocalists of All Time.

 Early life

-Born in Astoria, Queens, New York City, Snider was raised in nearby Freeport, New York and Baldwin, New York, both on Long Island.
+Born in Astoria, Queens, New York City, on March 15, 1955, Snider was raised in nearby Freeport, New York and Baldwin, New York, both on Long Island.
 His father, Bob, is a retired New York State Trooper and Nassau County court clerk, and his mother, Marguerite, is a retired art teacher.
 His father is Jewish, whereas his mother is from a Catholic family of Swiss descent.
 He is also of Ukrainian descent from his grandfather.
 Snider and his siblings were raised as Episcopalians after his mother joined the church.

 As a child, he sang in a church choir, several school choruses, and concert choir in high school.
-Snider was also selected for the All-State Chorus for singing.
+Snider was selected for the All-State Chorus for singing.

 He graduated from Baldwin Senior High School in 1973.